How To Create To-Do Lists In WordPress

 Features

-You can configure Cleverness To Do List to assign private to-do lists for each user, to have all users share the same to-do list, or to have a master list with individual item completions.
+You can set up Cleverness To-Do List with private to-do lists for individual users, to have all users share a to do list, or to have a master list with individual item completions.

-The shared to-do list has a variety of settings available.
-You can assign to-do items to specific users (this includes a setting to email new to do items to users) and optionally to have assigned items be viewable by that user.
+The shared to-do list option provides a number of different settings.
+You can assign to do items to specific users (this includes emailing new to-do items to the assigned user) and optionally to have those items be seen by that user.
 You can also assign different permission levels using capabilities.
-There are also settings to display deadline and progress fields.
-Category support is included as well in the front-end administration.
+There are also settings to enable the display of deadline and progress fields.
+Category support is also included in the front-end administration.

-A new menu item is added to the admin backend to help you manage your lists and the to-do list can also appear on a dashboard widget.
+A new menu item is added to the backend to manage your list and the to do list can also be displayed on a dashboard widget.

-A sidebar widget is available as well as short code to display the to do list items on your blog.
-There are 2 short codes for front-end administration of your list.
-Management of categories is accessed via the back-end.
+A sidebar widget is also available as short code to display the to-do list items on your blog.
+There are two short codes for front-end list administration.
+Management of categories is accessed through the back-end admin section.

-If you plan to run a multi-author blog you can use the plugin to create custom to do lists for your post planners if you also download a copy of the Post Planner plugin for WordPress from the same developer.
+If you plan to set up a multi-author site you can use the to do lists plugin to create custom to do lists for your post editors if you also install a copy of the developer’s premium plugin, Post Planner.

-From your WP dashboard, scroll down the main menu and select Plugins > Add New …
+Log into your WordPress dashboard section, and select Plugins > Add New …

-Locate the entry in the Search Results tab and click Install Now …
+Locate the entry in the Search Results area and click Install Now …

-Note: The plugin’s settings area can also be accessed by choosing To-Do List > Settings from the admin menu …
+Note: You can also get to the plugin’s settings area by selecting To-Do List > Settings from your admin menu …

 The section below shows you how to set up the plugin …